 These Design Guidelines are promulgated by the Review Board in accordance with, and pursuant to the authority granted in, Article IX, Declaration of Land Use Restrictions for The Highlands at Breckenridge Subdivision (the "Declaration"), recorded December 14, 1995 Reception No. 505237 in the public records of Summit County, Colorado.
-These Design Guidelines shall be deemed incorporated into the Declaration for all intents and purposes and shall be binding upon all Lots within The Highlands project and upon all Owners or other persons having any interest in or to a Lot within The Highlands.
+These Design Guidelines shall be deemed incorporated into the Declaration for all intents and purposes and shall be binding upon all Lots within The Highlands project and upon all Owners or other persons having any interest in or to a Lot within The Highlands project subject to the Declaration and any Supplemental Declaration involving the lots at The Highlands.
 In the event of any conflict or inconsistency between the provisions of these Design Guidelines and the provisions of the Declaration pertaining to architectural control, standards or procedures, or to the Review Board, the provisions of these Design Guidelines shall be controlling.